Find Grad Schools

 85% Women

 Southern New Hampshire University comes in at #17 on our list of the most popular colleges offering master's degrees in health professions.
 Roughly 134,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-The health professions program at Southern New Hampshire University awarded 886 master's degrees during the 2020-2021 school year.
-Of these students, 85% were women and 34% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 886 people received their master's degree in health professions from SNHU.
+Around 38% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #18